For more information, please call 304.526.2411

 A therapist with specialized, advanced training in pelvic floor rehabilitation works closely with you to create a program specifically designed to address your symptoms and personal needs.
 The goal of the program is to strengthen your pelvic floor muscles to better support your bladder and other organs.
 This will help relieve your symptoms and improve your quality of life.
 Care is provided in an atmosphere that allows you to feel comfortable talking about health issues.

-The Pelvic Health Therapy Center is located inside the Balance Center in the Fairfield Building.
+The Pelvic Health Therapy Center is located in the 4th floor rehabilitation center.
 Free parking is available in the lots beside and behind the building.

 A referral from your physician is required.
 Our staff works with patients and their physicians to quickly and easily take referrals and schedule patients for treatment.
 Most insurance is accepted, including Medicare, Medicaid, Blue Cross and commercial insurance.

 For more information about the Pelvic Health Therapy Center at Cabell Huntington Hospital, please call 304.526.2411.